Precious-Ugwuadu/Azure-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/80da13ea-a516-48bf-a34a-d20d53c54d74)

-Next, I will configure a firewall (this will help me get a good intuition of what’s happening in the background).
+Next, I configured a firewall (this will help me get a good intuition of what’s happening in the background).
 First, I’ll initiate a nonstop ping from the Linux VM to the Ubuntu VM by typing "ping 10.0.0.5 -t" in PowerShell, and this will keep pinging continuously.

 ![image](https://github.com/user-attachments/assets/812eacbc-b3f9-40d4-82bc-5f522019e730)

-Next, I will open the network Firewall "Ubuntu VM" and disable incoming ICMP traffic.
+Next, I opened the network Firewall "Ubuntu VM" and disable incoming ICMP traffic.
 I will configure the Linux-VM cloud Firewall and tell it to block all incoming ping traffic.

-HOW DO I DO THIS?
+The Steps i took are:

  - Go to the Azure Portal